XDM-ZSBW/ici/README.md

   API for the IP-scoped textbox (shared by env-id + public IP).
   - GET: Requires `env_id` and `public_ip` query parameters
   - POST: Accepts JSON: `{"env_id": "...", "public_ip": "...", "value": "content"}`

+- **GET /join**
+  - Returns the join page with a QR code for `/client/<private-id>` and a live-updating client table.

+- **GET /join/<client_id>**
+  - Returns the join page for a specific client.

+- **GET /client/<private-id>**
+  - Returns the client info page for entering/updating email.
+Only valid emails are accepted, and records are created/updated on explicit save.

+- **POST /client-remember**
+  - Creates or updates a client record.
+Requires valid email and private-id.

+- **GET /client-table**
+  - Returns the full in-memory client table as JSON.

+- **POST /client-table-restore**
+  - Accepts a client-side backup of the client table and restores it on the server.

+- **GET /client-table-events**
+  - Server-Sent Events endpoint for live client table updates.

+- **GET /recovery**
+  - Returns the recovery page with a lost memory report form and live client table.

+- **POST /delete-client-row**
+  - Deletes a single client record by private-id.

+- **POST /delete-all-client-rows**
+  - Deletes all client records for the current environment.

 ## Technical Implementation